On the growth of nonconvex functionals at strict local minimizers: Overview of results and literature review

 \item[(ii)] $x_k\longrightarrow \bar x$ as $k\longrightarrow +\infty$ and

 \item[(iii)] $f(x_k)\longrightarrow f(\bar x)$ as $k\longrightarrow +\infty$ and

 \end{itemize} \end{corollary}

-We note that for the algorithm to be effective, the initial point must be sufficiently close to a local minimizer; the main difficulty remains in identifying such a point without knowing the exact solution.
-In practice, Corollary~\ref{thm.proximal} can only help in guaranteeing the existence of sequences generated by Algorithm~\ref{algo} that converge to the local minimizer with quantitative rates.
+{ For Algorithm \ref{algo} to be effective, the initial point must be sufficiently close to a local minimizer; the main difficulty lies in identifying such a point without knowing the exact solution.
+This requirement represents the gap between the theoretical result and its practical implementability.
+In practice, Corollary~\ref{thm.proximal} only guarantees the existence of sequences generated by Algorithm~\ref{algo} that converge to a local minimizer with quantitative rates. }